henk-badenhorst/Simple-Webpack-2-Boilerplate/readme.md

 ============================

 A simple and quick starter project for building basic websites using SCSS and Bootstrap 4 & JavaScript (ES6).
 Featuring all the Webpack magic such as Hot Module Replacement, asset minification, and JavaScript obfuscation.
-See the [Demo page](https://henk-badenhorst.github.io/Simple-Webpack-Starter/) of a production build.

 :point_right: [Prod.
 Build Demo](https://henk-badenhorst.github.io/Simple-Webpack-Starter/)